DerwenAI/strwythura/NOTES.md

 ## TODOs

-  * why isn't the NER `NOUN.dementia` getting promoted into the ERKG

   * fix Part 6:
-     - implement semantic random walk, and later
+     - implement semantic random walk: nothing back from the shortest paths?

   * fix Part 5:
      - also update `count` and `rank` for ER and TAXO nodes in the ERKG